sequenceiq/slider/src/site/markdown/specification/cli-actions.md

 that is both well-defined and deployable -*but does not actually start the cluster*

     build (clustername,
-       roleOptions:Map[String,Map[String:String]],
-       options:Map[String:String],
-       options:Map[String:String],
+      roleSizes:List[(String,String)],
+      roleOptions:List[(String,String, String)],
+      options:List[(String,String)],
       confdir: URI,
-      ZK-quorum,
+      provider: String
+      zkhosts,
       zkport,
-      resource-manager?,
+      image
+      apphome
+      appconfdir

 #### Preconditions

-Note that the ordering of these preconditions is not guaranteed to remain constant.
+(Note that the ordering of these preconditions is not guaranteed to remain constant)

 The cluster name is valid